fsouza/blog/content/2021-08-23-functional-streams-in-go/index.md

 > their name imply), but that's not really possible in Go, because the `Map`
 > method couldn't be implemented using the current features of Go 1.18.
 [This
 > may change in the future](https://github.com/golang/go/issues/43390).

-TODO: write example using the higher-order functions, wrap up the post.

 ## Why not methods?